-Summer Medicinal Plant Workshop with Professor James Adams of USC School of Pharmacy
+Summer Medicinal Plant Workshop with Professor Emeritus James Adams of USC School of Pharmacy

-Photo: Dr. Adams making a point about white sage at Cluff Vista Park.
+Photo: Dr. Adams making a point about elderflowers

-Please join me and special guest Professor James Adams of USC School of Pharmacy for a Summer Medicinal Plant Workshop on Saturday, June 27, 2020, from 9 a.m. to 3 p.m.
+Please join me and special guest Professor Emeritus James Adams of USC School of Pharmacy for a Summer Medicinal Plant Workshop on Saturday, June 27, 2020, from 10 a.m. to 3 p.m.
 Dr. Adams has been a frequent and popular contributor to my events for the past seven years.
-This workshop is based on his ground-breaking pharmacological studies on local native plants.
+This workshop is based on his ground-breaking pharmacological research on local native plants and his studies in Chumash healing..
 He will bring special guests to assist with aspects of wild food and home remedy preparation, including Enrique Villaseñor, expert on the history and uses of Prickly-Pear cactus (Opuntia).

-The plant identification session will take place on the pathways at the Ojai Valley Land Conservancy’s Cluff Vista Park and the Ojai Valley Museum’s Chumash Garden, two native plant gardens in downtown Ojai, where Dr. Adams will identify and discuss the medicinal and spiritual uses of a variety of native plants.
-The afternoon hands-on preparation session will be held at a community kitchen nearby.
-After the workshop, participants will receive a complete list of all plants that are identified and/or utilized as well as recipes and other info.
+The plant identification walk and workshop will take place at Euterpe Farms.
+In the morning, Dr. Adams will identify and discuss the medicinal and spiritual uses of a variety of native plants.
+The afternoon hands-on preparation session will be held outdoors as well, in the “tienda.”
+After the workshop, participants will receive a follow-up email with a complete list of all plants that are identified and/or utilized as well as recipes and other info.

-The morning outing from 9 a.m. to 11:30 a.m. will be a slow-paced walk around the two gardens.
-They are both wheelchair-accessible.
-The morning session will involve stopping for discussion for periods of time.
-A few benches are scattered about.
-A lightweight campstool could be useful as well for those uncomfortable standing for periods of time.
+The morning outing from 10 a.m. to 12:00 p.m. will be a slow-paced walk around the property which borders the Ventura River Preserve.
+It will involve stopping and standing for discussion for periods of time.
+A lightweight campstool could be useful for those uncomfortable standing.

-After a one-hour lunch break, the afternoon kitchen session from 12:30 to 3:00 p.m. will focus on preparing seasonal edible and medicinal products for winter health from wild foraged plant material.
+After a 1/2 hour break, the afternoon session from 12:30 to 3:00 p.m. will focus on preparing seasonal edible and medicinal products for winter health from wild foraged plant material.
 Participants will go home with their own jar of sagebrush liniment.
 Seasonal plants and products to be featured may include, among others:

 - White Sage